Trump National Cemetery? POTUS, Melania, Don, Vanessa Buy Grandview Estates Rogersville, Tennessee, Lot No. 40

 Before long, the Trump Organization’s name – along with the names Donald Trump, Melania Trump, Donald Trump Jr. and Vanessa Trump – would appear on the deed of lot No. 40 in Rogersville.
 The lot is valued at $7,800 and located on Arrington Road.

-The Rogersville Review noted that Hawkins County has new famous property owners as of Friday, December 8.
+The Rogersville Review notes that Hawkins County has new famous property owners as of Friday, December 8.
 However, the deal for Trump to purchase the land has been in process for approximately one year.
 Henard called it an exciting whirlwind that residents of the area hoped would attract more land buyers to Northeast Tennessee.
 Although Henard said he doesn’t know what President Trump plans to do with the land, others are speculating that Trump could have eternal plans on his mind when it comes to his new land in Hawkins County.

 According to WKRN, Trump has added to his real estate empire by buying land in a rural location, as seen on Google Maps.